 A fisherman is only as good as his gear.
 At least, that’s what we’re told.
 Skills develop independent of the equipment we use, but the best anglers use the best equipment to give themselves as edge.

-Fortunately for you, I’ve fished enough that I can save you thousands of dollars and heartbreak of not having gear suited to a task.
+Fortunately for you, I’ve fished enough that I can save you thousands of dollars and the heartbreak of not having gear suited to the species you’re chasing in the conditions you’re fishing.
 I’ve broken down exactly what you should consider by species or species group.
-My own gear is sorted by species, and I find it immensely helpful.
+My own gear is sorted by species and/or style of fishing, and I find it immensely helpful.

 I fish for a lot of species, and I recommend the following products for other anglers.
 I’ve used dozens of rods, reels, and lines over the years, but these are my go-to products for multiple uses.
 These will work in fresh and salt water for most small- and medium-sized fish.
 Everything I use has been pushed to the extreme and bears my stamp of approval.